 While the focus of this article is on grains per pound, it’s important to be aware that this is by no means the only measure for moisture levels.
 Another commonly used example is dew point saturation temperature.
 This refers to the temperature at which air is “saturated”.
 Meaning when it is retaining the maximum amount of moisture, at which point it condenses into liquid water.
 This is calculated formulaically, using the air temperature and the relative humidity.

 Relative humidity refers to the amount of vapor present in the air in comparison with the total amount it could potentially hold.
 Because the humidity in question is also “relative” to the fluctuations in air temperature, this measurement is considerably more malleable and subject to change than that of the GPP.
-However, the two are frequently confused and conflated.
+However, there is often confusion between the two.

 What is the difference between relative humidity and grains per pound?

 It is important to distinguish between grains per pound and relative humidity.
-As both are commonly used units of measurement which are tangentially linked, and therefore easily confused.
+Since both in common units of measurement are tangentially related, they easily get confused.
 Relative humidity is a measure of the percentage of water present in the air, while the GPP is a measurement of the specific weight of the moisture in a pound of air.
 That is why %RH is referred to as “relative” as opposed to the “absolute” nature of GPP.
 As mentioned above, %RH fluctuates dependent on temperature and other variable factors unrelated to the amount of moisture, whereas GPP does not.
-Bearing that in mind, GPP can be read as a more accurate reflection of the total amount of moisture in the air.
+With this in mind, it would be more accurate to interpret GPP as a response to the total amount of moisture in the air.

 Calculation of grains per pound